 That’s not many.
 Klosterman’s Top 50 is solid and inventive, accented with several quirky choices that he well defends and I’m on board with most of them.
 At nos.
-17 and 16 he taps Johnny Neumann (Ole Miss, 1972-1973) and Frank Selvy (Furman, 1951-1954), two of only three guys who ever averaged 40 ppg for an entire season.
-I’m down with this, as I’m okay with Freeman Williams (Portland State, 1974-1978), at no. 13, and the incomparable Alfredrick Hughes (Loyola University, 1981-1985), who twice led the nation in scoring and made the list at no. 50.
-Let’s remember that Klosterman’s is a piece of journalistic commentary, and who wouldn’t include a guy who, as a junior, took 655 shots and finished the season with just 17 assists?
+17 and 16, for example, he taps Johnny Neumann (Ole Miss, 1972-1973) and Frank Selvy (Furman, 1951-1954), two of only three guys who ever averaged 40 ppg for an entire season.
+I’m down with this, as I’m down with Freeman Williams (Portland State, 1974-1978), at no. 13, and the incomparable Alfredrick Hughes (Loyola University, 1981-1985), who twice led the nation in scoring and made the list at no. 50.
+We mustn’t forget that Klosterman’s is a piece of journalistic commentary.
+And who wouldn’t include a guy who, as a junior, took 655 shots and finished the season with just 17 assists?
 Maybe if only to point out that, “Somewhere in Chicago, Alfredrick is taking an ill-advised shot right now.”
-Talented gunners sans conscience are part of what make basketball-watching, on any level, gratifying and fun.
+In short, talented gunners sans conscience are part of what make basketball-watching, on any level, gratifying and fun.

-However, the history of college hoops is long, storied and vast.
-Gunners have their place, but so do lock-down defenders and all-court guards — especially the guards, because winning college hoops has always been about guard play.
+However, the history of college hoops is long, storied, vast and multi-dimensional.
+Gunners have their place, but so do lock-down defenders and all-court guards — especially the guards, because winning college hoops has always been about superior guard play.

 The six fellows I cite above are, in my view, each significantly overshadowed by at least a dozen more deserving candidates.
-Klosterman himself hedges his bets.
-Here’s his own list of those who could have but did not make the cut: Raymond Lewis, Mark Macon, Pearl Washington, Bob Kurland, Keith Lee, Kenny Walker, George Gregory, Anderson Hunt, Charles Jones, Bobby Hurley, Richie Farmer, Popeye Jones, Alphonso Ford, Kevin Bradshaw, Stephen Thompson, Tito Horford, Derrick Coleman, Steve Kerr, Jimmy Black, Kent Benson, Moses Scurry, Lancaster Gordon, Ken Norman, Gary McClain, and Pervis Ellison.
+Klosterman himself hedges his bets in this way; here’s his own list of those who could have but did not make the cut: Raymond Lewis, Mark Macon, Pearl Washington, Bob Kurland, Keith Lee, Kenny Walker, George Gregory, Anderson Hunt, Charles Jones, Bobby Hurley, Richie Farmer, Popeye Jones, Alphonso Ford, Kevin Bradshaw, Stephen Thompson, Tito Horford, Derrick Coleman, Steve Kerr, Jimmy Black, Kent Benson, Moses Scurry, Lancaster Gordon, Ken Norman, Gary McClain, and Pervis Ellison.

-My friend Jammin’ and I made our own list, without referring to Klosterman’s near misses, and, somewhat remarkably, there was little crossover.
-Only one, in fact: Ellison, who led Louisville to a National Championship in 1986 (as a freshman), participated in three more solid tournament runs, played against top-flight competition all year/every year (unlike Dembo and Queenan), was a first team All-American as a senior, went no. 1 in the NBA draft, and met Klosterman’s qualifier by never doing much as a pro.
+My friend Jammin’ and I made our own list and present it below.
+Mind you, we purposely did so without referring to Klosterman’s near misses, and, somewhat remarkably, there was little crossover.
+Only one, in fact: Ellison, who led Louisville to a National Championship in 1986 (as a freshman), participated in three more solid tournament runs, played against top-flight competition all year/every year (unlike Dembo and Queenan), was a first team All-American as a senior, went no. 1 in the NBA draft, and met Klosterman’s qualifier of never doing much as a pro.
 His All-World nickname, “Never Nervous”, was also coined in college.

 ENOUGH CONTEXT.
-See here six replacement picks for those I’m proposing we jettison, above.
+See here six replacement picks for those I’ve proposed we jettison.

-1) Ronnie Lester (Iowa, 1977-1980): When I first read Klosterman’s Top 50, this guy jumped out at me as a major omission.
+1) Ronnie Lester (Iowa, 1977-1980): When I first read Klosterman’s Top 50, this guy jumped as a major omission.
 Not even included in the near misses — a travesty because Lester was one of the great guards in NCAA and Big 10 history.
-College basketball is all about guard play, and Lute Olson, who coached Lester’s Final Four team, in 1980, maintained throughout his long career (including a title at Arizona where he amassed incredible talent) that Lester was the best player he ever coached.
-Ronnie was All-America as a junior, first team All-Big 10 his junior and senior years, back when the Big 10 of Indiana, Michigan, Iowa, Minnesota and Michigan State was college basketball’s premier conference.
-A knee injury cost Lester half his senior season and ultimately pro stardom; he returned for the tournament run, was brilliant, but re-injured it in the national semifinal… Magic Johnson maintains Lester was the toughest Big 10 opponent he ever faced.
+College basketball is extraordinarily reliant on guard play and Lute Olson, who coached Lester’s only Final Four team, in 1980, maintained throughout his long career (including a title at Arizona where he amassed incredible talent) that Lester was the best player he ever coached.
+Ronnie was All-American as a junior, first team All-Big 10 his junior and senior years, back when the Big 10 of Indiana, Michigan, Iowa, Minnesota and Michigan State was college basketball’s premier conference.
+A knee injury cost Lester half his senior season and ultimately pro stardom; he returned for the tournament run, was brilliant, but re-injured it in the national semifinal.
+Magic Johnson maintains Lester was the toughest Big 10 opponent he ever faced.

-2) Darrell Griffith (Louisville, 1977-1980): A contemporary of Lester’s, Dr. Dunkenstein led the Cardinals to their first National Championship, in 1980, earning Most Outstanding Player of the Final Four in the bargain, First Team All-American honors (according to the AP), and the Wooden Award as the nation’s best college basketball player.
-Hardly a one-year wonder, he left college as Louisville’s all-time leading scorer (2,333 points).
-But this doesn’t at all touch on the excitement his game exuded.
-Didn’t get in the paint like Jordan or David Thompson, but he was a jump-shooter with better range (crazy range) and the era’s premier dunkmeister.
+2) Darrell Griffith (Louisville, 1977-1980): A contemporary of Lester’s, Dr. Dunkenstein led the Cardinals to their first National Championship, in 1980, earning in the bargain Most Outstanding Player of the Final Four, First Team All-American honors (according to the AP), and the Wooden Award as the nation’s best college basketball player.
+Hardly a 1-year wonder, he left college as Louisville’s all-time leading scorer (2,333 points).
+But this doesn’t begin to convey the excitement his game exuded.
+Didn’t get in the paint like Jordan or David Thompson but he was a jump-shooter with better range (crazy range) and the era’s premier dunkmeister.
 NBA career was good, but nowhere near as meaningful as his time at Louisville.

-3) Mark Aguirre (DePaul, 1978-81): Averaged 24.5 points over three seasons with the Blue Demons; 1981 Sporting News College Player of the Year; USBWA College Player of the Year and James Naismith Award winner — for 1980; two-time first-team All-American.
-Not many guys are that dominant or feted in two separate seasons, but it was as a freshman in 1978–1979, when he averaged 24 ppg and led DePaul to the Final Four, that Aguirre captured everyone’s fancy and was arguably at his collegiate best.
-Pudgy and no more than 6’5”, he arrived with a complete and completely unique inside-outside game.
-He left after his junior year, grew increasingly petulant, and eventually won two NBA titles as a Piston on the downside of his career.
-A three-time NBA all-star, but again, I’d argue a more meaningful (and likeable) player at the college level.
+3) Mark Aguirre (DePaul, 1978-81): Averaged 24.5 points over three seasons with the Blue Demons.
+Not many guys are so dominant or feted in two separate seasons: 1980, when he was Sporting News College Player of the Year, USBWA College Player of the Year and the James Naismith Award winner; and 1981, when he was named first-team All-American for the second straight time.
+And yet it was Aguirre’s freshman season, 1978–1979, when he averaged 24 ppg and led DePaul to the Final Four, that he captured the nation’s fancy and was arguably at his collegiate best.
+Pudgy and no more than 6’5”, he arrived from high school with a complete and completely unique inside-outside game.
+He went pro after his junior year, grew increasingly petulant, and on the downside of his career won two NBA titles as a Piston.
+He was a three-time NBA all-star but again, I’d argue Aguirre was a more meaningful (and likeable) player at the college level.

-4) Larry Micheaux (Houston 1979-1983): Did everything Michael Graham did with equal menace for three solid years, not one.
-Did it better and did more, in fact, all of it with an unnervingly impassive expression and a more evocative nickname: “Mr. Mean”.
+4) Larry Micheaux (Houston 1979-1983): This guy did everything Michael Graham did with equal menace for three solid years, not one.
+Did it better and did more, in fact — all of it with an unnervingly impassive expression and a more evocative nickname: “Mr. Mean”.
 Micheaux did everything, all the dirty work, for one of the great teams in NCAA history (three Final Fours); averaged 13 points and 8 boards during that run, shooting between 55-60 percent from the field.
-He even led two of those Houston teams in blocked shots — no small feat when playing next to Hakeem (though it could be argued the Dream creates more block opportunities for teammates).
+He even led two of those Houston teams in blocked shots — no small feat when playing next to Hakeem (though it could be argued the Dream created more block opportunities for teammates than Patrick Ewing did).
 If Graham is on the list for putting up a single year of 9 and 4, I’ll take Micheaux in his place.

-5) Ernie DiGregorio (Providence, 1970-73): Tried without success to dig up his college stats.
-But if talent, panache and the unique nature of one’s game count (and Klosterman says they do), then Ernie D belongs on this list.
-Hard to imagine that a 5’10” white guy would pioneer the fast-break at the college level, but he did — with an array of sick passing skills, sure ball-handling and other-worldly court awareness.
+5) Ernie DiGregorio (Providence, 1970-73): Tried without success to dig up his complete college stats.
+Even so, if talent, panache and the unique nature of one’s game count (and Klosterman says they do), then Ernie D belongs on this list.
+Hard to imagine that a 5’10” white guy would pioneer a modern fast-break at the college level, but he did — with an array of sick passing skills, sure ball-handling and other-worldly court awareness.
 Led PC to the Final Four in 1973, when he was a consensus All-America and Lapchick Award winner as the nation’s outstanding senior.
-He was the NCAA East Regional MVP that year, and made NCAA Final Four All-Tournament team despite the Friars going out in the semis.
+He was the NCAA East Regional MVP that year, and made the NCAA Final Four All-Tournament team despite the Friars going out in the semis.